josefkarasek/kubernetes/docs/enhancements/rebase-automation/upstream-resync-bot.md

 ### Tag

 Representation of a release inside an Openshift cluster.
-When a new Tag comes in, it's put in an upgrade graph and matched against Plans.
+When a new Tag comes in, it's put in an re-sync graph and matched against Plans.
 If no Plan for the Tag exists, the Tag is left as it is.
-If a Plan exists, the Tag is considered for syncing based on it's priority in the upgrade graph.
+If a Plan exists, the Tag is considered for syncing based on it's priority in the re-sync graph.
-The upgrade graph follows the principles of semantic versioning.
+The re-sync graph follows the principles of semantic versioning.
 Older Tags have higher priority.

 Example:
 ```